filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 #### State

-A new field maps sector numbers to the deal IDs that the market has been notified are stored in those sectors.
+A new field maps provider addresses, to sector numbers, to the deal IDs that the market has been notified are stored in those sectors.
+The reverse mapping from deal to sector number is provided by a new field in the deal state structure.
+The unused verified claim ID field is removed from the deal state structure.

 ```
 // New structure storing per-sector deal information.